-TROUBLE PSALM 9 LP (BLACK VINYL) Hammerheart 2020
+TROUBLE PSALM 9 LP (BLACK or electric blue VINYL) Hammerheart

 - Quality 180 gram vinyl, insert and download card included.